CompileTheCraft/portfolio-app/README.md

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**

-**BTW, I had a fun challenge of coding the whole website css in one file, and it turns out that it above 500 lines**

 If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.